Academic Probation

 Reflect.
 Re-strategize.
 Reach out. wordmark

-Academic Probation (AP) is assigned to students who did not satisfy their college's minimum academic requirements at the end of a Fall or Spring semester.
+Academic Probation (AP) is a Temporary Academic Status assigned to students who did not satisfy their college's minimum academic requirements at the end of a Fall or Spring semester.
+Academic Probation may also be designated as “Subject to Dismissal” or “Subject to Suspension” based on specific college policies.
 There are three types of Academic Probation: Term, Cumulative, and Departmental.
 Each type of Academic Probation is defined by a unique set of GPA requirements as determined by a student’s college.

 Term